fadion/aria/README.md

 end
 ```

 Sometimes it's even nicer to inline the If completely, something you can do with almost every block expression.
-I'm not sure if that's actually that readable, but it's an option:
+I'm not sure if that's actually readable for anyone, but it's an option:

 ```
 let old = if age > 40 then true else false end
 ```

-I'm sure you've noticed there are no semi colons, braces or stuff like that.
+You've noticed there are no semi colons, braces or stuff like that?
 To me, it makes for code that's easier to read and scan.
 Don't confuse it with languages like Python however; in here, whitespace has absolutely no importance.
 Blocks of code are either inferred where they start, or delimited with keywords like `do`, `then` and `end`.

 ## Data Types